-289. This principle was accepted by the Court in R v SSHD, ex p Javed [2001] EWCA Civ 789, which dealt with the Designated Safe Third Countries (Order 1996) for asylum purposes; interestingly, this Designation Order is comparable to a s2 Order under the Act "controlling" a drug because: (1) it is dangerous or otherwise harmful; (2) it is "being misused or appear[s] ... likely to be misused"; and (3) that "misuse is having or appears ... capable of having harmful effects sufficient to constitute a social problem".
+289. The Court in R v SSHD, ex p Javed [2001] EWCA Civ 789 accepted this principle.
+Javed dealt with the Designated Safe Third Countries (Order 1996) for asylum purposes.
+The Order in Javed "designating" a country as "safe" is comparable to an Order under s2 of the Act "controlling" a drug because it is "dangerous or otherwise harmful".
+Put into effect, each of these Orders "may imperil life or liberty".